ermanimer/ermanimer.github.io/notes/golang/returning-nil-custom-errors.md

 }
 ```

-Or you can declare the error variable as the type of `error`:
+Or you can declare the error variable as the type of error:

 ```go
 func generateCustomErr(returnErr bool) error {